Seirdy/clogstats/README.md

   -n NUM, --num NUM     limit output to the top NUM channels -m MIN_ACTIVITY, --min-activity MIN_ACTIVITY
                         limit output to channels with at least this many messages.
+  --max-topwords MAX_TOPWORDS
+                        limit topwords to this many nicks
 ```

 Example